 anything I tried out for in these typical amateur productions, and maybe I

 should have pursued this.
-But the best drama to star in was my personal life,
+But the best drama I could star in was my personal life,

 which far exceeded anything a playwright could come up with.

-In some ways I was luck with regard to movies.
+In some ways I was lucky with regard to movies.
 We didn't know it as kids,

-but we were growing up at the peak time for movies and television.
-Many of the
+but we were growing up at the peak creative and financial time for movies and television.

-balance of independent studios and the traditional studios.
+balance of independent and traditional studios.
 In addition, the

 movie business seemed to learn how to leverage the new TV medium to its

-Poseidon Adventure made millions for a while.
+Poseidon Adventure, all of which made millions for a while.
 There was the trend for ensemble

 casts with a dozen superstar actors in multiple formats, not just disaster